 Contractor will keep track of all errors and problems during testing and implement and maintain a management strategy and methodology for resolving errors and problems in a timely manner.

 All Software Deliverables, Phases, and the System must be tested and accepted by PEBA.
 After testing, PEBA will identify and categorize any Defects with the Deliverable, Phase, or System for Severity and Priority, as provided in the charts below.
+For clarity, the Severity and Priority descriptions provided below will only apply to Defect resolution prior to the applicable Go-Live, after which the definitions in Section 3.17.4 shall apply.